 1 tablespoon honey

 1 teaspoon dried oregano

 1-2 garlic cloves, finely diced sea salt to taste

 Oil a large ceramic bowl with 1 teaspoon of olive oil.
 Combine 1 1/2 cups of warm water, yeast and honey in the bowl.
 Allow the yeast to bloom for 5 minutes until bubbles appear.
 Add flour and salt to the wet mixture and stir until ingredients are combined.
-Turn dough over onto floured surface and knead for 5 minutes, adding flour if dough is too sticky.
-Do not overwork dough and be careful to not add more than 1/2 cup of flour, as you want the dough to remain soft and pliable.
+Turn dough over onto floured surface and knead for 5 minutes, adding flour if the dough is too sticky.
+Do not overwork the dough and be careful to not add more than 1/2 cup of flour, as you want the dough to remain soft and pliable.
 Form the dough into a ball and place in the oiled ceramic bowl, cover and allow to double in size for about 2 hours.
-Punch dough down and fold the dough over itself and form the dough back into a ball, careful to not over work the dough.
+Punch the dough down and fold the dough over itself and form the dough back into a ball, careful to not overwork the dough.
 Let the dough rise again for about 1 hour.

 Quickly and swiftly continue grilling the remaining pieces.
 Most likely you will have drawn attention and will have a large crowd of eaters surrounding you, anxiously awaiting their first bite.

 Note: Try this recipe in a cast iron pan or outdoor grill.